artorosia/Game-Reroll-Challenge/README.md

 Manual handicap assignment is not currently available, but may be added in the future for curated challenges.
 Goal

 Clear all games in the fewest rotations possible.
 Fewer deaths, smarter plays, faster clears.
 Clearing a game entirely not only removes it from your backlog but also clears 3–4 random permanent handicaps, making it a powerful way to improve your odds in the rest of the challenge.
-Or adapt the system for variety streaming, speedrun gauntlets, or community challenge events
+Or adapt the system for variety streaming, speedrun gauntlets, or community challenge events.